 Alaskan Malamutes are a breed that is known to require a lot of grooming to keep their coats in good condition.
 Their thick double coats and twice-yearly coat blowing mean they shed a lot and can quickly look unkempt.

 Brushing a wooly Malamute every day is essential to prevent painful matting from occurring.
-Matting happens when fur tangles together to a pretty much irreversible state and it can feel like a solid lump in the middle of their coat.
+Matting happens when fur tangles together to a pretty much irreversible state, and it can feel like a solid lump in the middle of the coat.

-Not only does matted fur ruin the appearance of a wooly Malamute’s coat, but they are also very painful for the Malamute as they can pull tightly on their skin.
-It may even result in their skin being exposed to the elements which can affect their ability to regulate their temperature, increasing the risk of them getting ill.
+Not only does matted fur ruin the appearance of a wooly Malamute’s coat, but they are also very painful for the Malamute as it can pull tightly on their skin.
+It may even result in their skin being exposed to the elements, which can affect their ability to regulate their temperature, increasing the risk of them getting ill.

-A Malamute’s coat is designed in such a way that it should never have to be cut or shaved which is why it is so important for them to properly groomed to prevent the need for this.
+A Malamute’s coat is designed in such a way that it should never have to be cut or shaved, which is why it is so important for them to be properly groomed to prevent the need for this.

 Overall, so long as a wooly Malamute is regularly groomed using the right tools, its coat should remain healthy and tangle-free.
-If you have any concerns about a matt that has formed, we recommend contacting a reputable groomer who will have the tools to safely remove it.
+If you have any concerns about a matt that has formed, we recommend contacting a reputable groomer who will have the tools to remove it safely.

 Wooly Alaskan Malamutes stand out thanks to their extra-long coats but identifying them as a puppy can be tricky.
-We recommend looking out for long hairs behind the ears and on the pads of their feet.
+We recommend looking out for key signs like long hairs behind the ears and on the pads of their feet.